 Store them in a cool, dry spot.

 If you're looking to try something new, I highly recommend growing some of your sunflower seeds as microgreens.
-Sunflower micgrogreens are really hardy; they grow very quickly and fill up a tray with pretty little leaves.
+Sunflower microgreens are really hardy; they grow very quickly and fill up a tray with pretty little leaves.
 They have a great crunchy texture and slightly nutty flavor.

 I love to use sunflower microgreens as a garnish.
-I also love to make a salad with sunflower microgreens, avacado, and some cranberries, topped with a zesty vinaigrette.
+I also love to make a salad with sunflower microgreens, avocado, and some cranberries, topped with a zesty vinaigrette.
 It's a nice, nutty salad that's perfect for the middle of winter.

 How to Make Roasted Sunflower Seeds